Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Ninh BìnhBáo Ninh Bình26/06/2023

 Recently, online fraud has been on the rise, especially fraud through Facebook or Zalo.
-After taking over Facebook and Zalo accounts, scammers have used many sophisticated tricks to continue to scam relatives of the account owners.
+After taking over Facebook and Zalo accounts, scammers have used many sophisticated tricks to continue to defraud relatives of the account owners.

-Do not click on voting links
+Do not click on the voting links

 To take over social network accounts, zalo, the most common trick is for scammers to send you a link via text message/messenger asking you to vote for your child in a contest.